Carol Counts Likens, PhD, PT, MBA, Program Director

 Factors utilized by the Admissions Committee include, but are not necessarily limited to:

 - Academic Record.
 Past academic performance is considered an indication of the probability of an applicant’s completing the academic portion of the program successfully.
-The average GPAs of recent entering classes has been 3.5 or higher.
+As noted, the minimum GPA required for admission is 3.0; however, the average GPAs of recent entering classes has been 3.5 or higher.

 - Graduate Record Examination scores.
-Competitive applicants obtain a score of at least 300 (Verbal and Quantitative sections) on the GRE.
+Competitive applicants obtain a score of at least 300 on the GRE.

 Technical Standards for Physical Therapy Students